atelechev/astrocadre/README.md

 ## Release History

-* The POC development started on April 15th, 2018.
+This project started in April 2018 and an initial prototype was published in June 2018 (version 18.6).

-* The sources were made public on Github on June 14th, 2018, with version number 0.18.6.
+After having acquired more experience in the front-end development with Angular and TypeScript, the author started a huge refactoring & update of the project in February 2021.
+It allowed to publish a much cleaner and improved version of the application in April 2021 (version 21.4).

-The detailed project history and notes are available in [follow-up documentation](./doc/follow-up.md).
+More details on the evolution of the project are available in the [follow-up documentation](./doc/follow-up.md).

 ---